shahverd/shahverd.github.com/_books/contents/2023-04-26-Close to the Machine: Technophilia and Its Discontents.md

 ---
 layout: book
-title:  Close to the Machine: Technophilia and Its Discontents
+title:  "Close to the Machine: Technophilia and Its Discontents"
 author: mostafa
 categories: [ Books ]
-tags: [  ]
+tags: [  Memoir, Technophilia, Software engineering, Work-life balance, Silicon Valley ]
 image: images/books/close-to-machine.jpg
-description: My review of the book 'Close to the Machine: Technophilia and Its Discontents', by 'Ellen Ullman'
+description: "My review of the book 'Close to the Machine: Technophilia and Its Discontents', by 'Ellen Ullman'"
-rating:
+rating: 4

 comments: true
 featured: true